emberjs/data/guides/3-caching.md

 - **Upsert Semantics:** new values received for a key merge with the existing value for the key

-### Tier 1: Responses Are Cached By Their CacheKey With Replace Semantics
+## Responses Are Cached By Their CacheKey With Replace Semantics

 ::: tip 💡 Resources within a Response are cached separately from the Response Read on to understand what this means.